Designing to Lower Cost – Selecting the Right Bearing

-Specify required cage type.
+Specify the required cage type.
 For the majority of cases, the standard cage for a particular chassis size will be adequate.

 Determine the radial play specification of the ball bearings.
-The standard radial play specification for a chassis size will be adequate to handle normal press fits, moderate temperature differentials and normal speeds.
+The standard radial play specification for a chassis size will be adequate to handle normal press fits, moderate temperature differentials, and normal speeds.

 Determine bearing lubrication requirements.
 This should include lubrication characteristics and the amount of lubricant needed for the bearing.
 This is a critical step in the performance and reliability of the bearing in the application.